DunoCgame/HorizonFrontierJs/README.md

 >Game.SurfaceTouch.Init();

-This function returns the X and Y values ​​where the touch was made
+This function returns the X and Y values where the touch was made

 ````
 SurfaceTouch.X